Best things to do in Krakow: 44 incredible sites to explore

 The Krakow Ghetto was located in the Podgórze district, opposite Kazimierz on the right bank of the Vistula River from 1941 until it was “liquidated” in 1943.
-The large public square was known as Plac Zgody was were the residents of the Ghetto congregated and traded before the Nazi’s began their deportations to the Concentration Camps.
+The large public square was known as Plac Zgody was where the residents of the Ghetto congregated and traded before the Nazis began their deportations to the Concentration Camps.

 In 2005 the square was redesigned as a memorial and 70 large chairs were installed in memory of the victims of the Krakow ghetto.
-It is a striking and apt memorial that will hopefully instill in tourists the truth of the holocaust.
+It is a striking and apt memorial that will hopefully instil in tourists the truth of the Holocaust.

-Tadeusz Pankiewicz was the Polishs sowner of the Eagle Pharmacy across from Heroes Square.
+Tadeusz Pankiewicz was the Polish owner of the Eagle Pharmacy across from Heroes Square.
 He and his staff were the only non-jews living in the ghetto and they risked their lives to help the people supplying food and medications and falsifying documents.